-Sir Nick Harvey was Minister of State for Defence from 2010-12, having shadowed the role in opposition.
-He was the Liberal Democrat Member for North Devon from 1992 until 2015.
+Sir Nick Harvey was minister of state for the armed forces from 2010 to 2012, having shadowed the role in opposition.
+He was the Liberal Democrat MP for North Devon from 1992 until 2015.

 Jen Gold (JG): To start off, thinking back to when you first started as a minister, what was your experience of coming into government like?

 Nick Harvey (NH): Somewhat chaotic.
 Obviously it was the first coalition in peacetime in many decades.
 Although everybody has congratulated themselves on the smoothness of all of that transition, the reality at times was slightly different to that, in particular the fact that the Lib Dem leadership hadn’t really got a proper operating base, the Civil Service didn’t seem to have anticipated Nick Clegg not taking an office of state, but instead wanting to set up an Office of the Deputy Prime Minister.
 You know, that took so long to set up and become functional that there was a slightly rudderless sense to our component of the Coalition at that time and I remember speaking here [at the Institute for Government] and saying that in those first months I had felt rather as though I had been parachuted behind enemy lines, with absolutely no instructions, no communication link back to headquarters, was simply foraging off the local countryside and doing what I hoped central command would have wanted me to do.
 That was my overwhelming sense – just of being completely on my own, living by my wits and working out what I thought anyone at central control who would have cared might have wanted me to be doing in the circumstances.